 - Project partner organizations have increased their capacity and capability to support young people through a more joined-up approach, sharing of best practice and access to training and resources

 Within Empowering Enterprise there is a strong focus on constant evaluation and assessment of the provision, the partnership and the management of the contract.
 The evaluation is being carried out by an external evaluation partner, Devon Communities Together.
 Ongoing evaluation enables Petroc and the partnership to examine and improve on performance continuously for the benefit of the participants and the wider community.
-Click here to read the first project evaluation report, and click here to read the conference evaluation report.
+Find out more about the first project evaluation report, and the conference evaluation report.